 Anybody who is familiar with the movie “First do no harm” knows what I’m talking about.

 There is no doubt that the ketogenic diet and the foods we put into our mouths can have incredible effects on our bodies.
-And there is also no doubt that a ketogenic diet HAS to be more beneficial for a cancer patients than the Standard American or British Diet.
-I don’t need clinical trials to confirm this.
+And there is also no doubt that a ketogenic diet rich in nutrient-dense, whole foods HAS to be more beneficial for a cancer patient than the Standard American or British Diet.

 The lady I was talking to had a pretty poor diet before she was diagnosed: lots of processed foods (for instance chicken nuggets, frozen pies, ready-made curries), cakes, low-fat products, diet soda and very little home cooking.
 She was really motivated to completely change her diet and lifestyle.